tmvx/renpy2flatpak-mark2/README.md

 # renpy2flatpak-mark2 [Fork of:https://github.com/dcbaker/renpy2flatpak]

-this version has some bug fixes that stoped the game from starting
+This version has some bug fixes that stopped the game from starting

 Script to mostly automate creating flatpaks from published renpy projects